ken-365/Essential_Statistic_-for_Datascience/README.md

 # Essential_Statistic_-for_Datascience
-Repository for Online Statistics Education
+Repository for Online Statistics Education (http://onlinestatbook.com/2/index.html) This includes exercises and answers.